Mariah Najmuddin Estrada

 Vice Chair

-She received her bachelor’s degree in System Engineering and doctorate in Education from the Graduate School of Education at the University of Pennsylvania.
-She also holds an MBA from the Darden School of Business at the University of Virginia.
+Her educational journey includes two degrees from the University of Pennsylvania – a bachelor’s degree in Systems Science Engineering and a doctorate in Organizational and Educational Leadership from the Graduate School of Education.
+Additionally, she holds an MBA from the Darden School of Business from the University of Virginia.